The-Animonculory/Modding-Resources/ENB Tips.md

 - First off, to tweak your ENB settings in-game, the key(s) to open up the UI will vary per ENB.
 By default, it's `SHIFT + ENTER`.
 If you've tried several combinations and still haven't opened up the UI, look for your enblocal.ini and edit what it says in KeyEditor.
 To check values, go here: https://css-tricks.com/snippets/javascript/javascript-keycodes/#aa-tester-tool
 <img src="https://imgur.com/eRVASB5.png" width=50%></img>
 - Also, please calibrate your monitor. http://www.lagom.nl/lcd-test/
 - Lastly, remember to save often, especially when you like the changes you just made.
+  - How to save:

 ### Tweaks
 - When tweaking ENBs, you have your Shaders window, and your Weathers window.
 - Certain settings will be overridden by `IgnoreWeatherSystems`.
+- Certain settings will be overriden by
+- Basically, if you are changing the values of a field, but you are not seeing any changes: it's likely to be overridden by a setting.

 #### Why does hair look funny?
 - Try to turn off/tweak `DetailedShadow` and `WETSURFACES`.
 Look for `ReflectionAmount` in `WETSURFACES`, if you decide not to turn it off.